Afraid of the Dark

 But yes, it would still wake you up and interfere with your sleep, so I’m definitely not saying that’s your solution or anything.
 Just…lord, anything to get you guys off the hardwood floor, which: NO. SORRY.
 She’s depending on your presence to help her ease her fears, which is normal and all, but…you aren’t always capable of being there 24 hours a day, for this fear or any OTHER fear she may develop down the road.
 Time to help her come up with some creative and more independent coping mechanisms.

 First, really try to get a grip on WHAT it is she’s scared of in her room.
 Stay up late with her one night and see if she can point it out.
 If it is shadows, try installing some black-out curtains.
 These might seem counter-intuitive for a fear of the “dark,” but they will help eliminate creepy shadow-type things from like, the moon or streetlights or cars’ headlights.
 If it’s shadows coming from an internal source — like a closet door that tends to open on its own, light from the living room where you guys are still up and about, try your best to kill that, too.
 Repair the door, block the door’s threshold with a towel.
 If it’s a toy, remove it from the room.
-If it is the old-fashioned dark, get her a nightlight — maybe something beyond the basic tiny-light-in-the-outlet kind.
-(We have this and this from Ikea; there’s also stuff like Twilight Turtle.)
+If it is the old-fashioned dark, get her a nightlight — maybe something beyond the basic tiny-light-in-the-outlet kind. ( like this Twilight Turtle.)

 And include your daughter in it, even if you’re engaging in some fantasy talk.
 Call the new curtains her Sprinkles Shield or Armor or something, have her place the towel at the door to keep the scary stuff out.
 One of my friend’s parents, when she developed a fear of monsters in the room, let her keep a small spray bottle next to her bed full of “monster spray.”
 It was water with a drop of vanilla extract or air freshener or something.